btemplep/authzee/docs/specification.md

 Grant are valid if all of the following conditions are met:
 - The grant is valid against the grant schema

-- The resource actions listed in the grants are all valid against passed in/registered resource definitions.
+> **NOTE** - Grant actions are not validated so that grants can be created for future resource actions, and for performance purposes in the SDKs.

 If an error occurs when validating a grant, a grant error should be returned/raised.